-Todd C. Alley is a partner in the Atlanta office of Hawkins Parnell & Young, LLP.
-His practice focuses primarily on toxic tort and environmental, including agricultural nuisance cases, as well as business litigation.
+Todd C. Alley focuses his practice primarily on toxic tort and environmental, including agricultural nuisance cases, as well as business litigation.
 In over 20 years of experience, Todd has established a proven track record of managing complex litigation from investigation through trial and appeal, as well as proven success in courtroom advocacy and professional results on behalf of his clients.

 Todd has represented one of the nation’s largest poultry producers and its contract growers in agricultural nuisance litigation in numerous states, including successfully defending and obtaining favorable rulings against plaintiffs seeking to shut down farm operations through injunctive relief.
 He has worked on location at farms and facilities with farmers, corporate personnel, agricultural experts from academia, and industrial hygienists and acoustics experts to help ensure that the right to farm and the ability to feed a nation is not abridged.